CodingCellist/codingcellist.github.io/content/en/post/month-of-zen/index.md

 ## General overview

-The first thing I noticed was that this board is _tiny_.
-I knew it was a low-profile 42-key keyboard, but I was still surprised at just how small it is!
+The first thing I noticed was that this keyboard is _tiny_.
+I knew it was a low-profile 42-key compact thingy, but I was still surprised at just how small it is!
+It came in a nice carrying case (superb for taking it with you to work, cafés, or whatnot) and even with the case it takes up less space than the case for my Bose QC-25s:
-Each side has 3 rows of 6 keys, arranged in a column-staggered layout, as well as 3 thumb-keys, which are arranged in a small arc.

-TODO: picture with dimensions -TODO!!
+TODO: picture (album?) of the cases -iCloud

-The keyboard came in a nice carrying case, which is superb for taking it with you to work, cafés, or whatnot, and it takes up less space than the case my Bose QC-25s came in.
 Each half of the keyboard also has its own little protective fabric bag, making the product feel extremely premium and thought-through:

-TODO: picture of the case and pouches -iCloud
+TODO: picture of the pouches -iCloud

+In terms of the keyboard itself, each side has 3 rows of 6 keys, arranged in a column-staggered layout, as well as 3 thumb-keys, which are arranged in a small arc.
+The case is made of machined aluminium, which both feels and looks amazing.
+I went for the blue anodised edition and it looks very nice, especially when paired with black keycaps:

+TODO: picture of the board -iCloud

-With the case, the mass to carry is 406 grams.
+And just because I was curious, I decided to weigh the board.
+With the case, the mass is 406 grams.
 Total!
 Each side weighs only around 138 grams, which is super impressive considering that there is a PCB and a decent amount of solder in there (every solder-point is a little sphere of metal, and metal is dense).

-And of course, the colour is really pretty.
-I went for the blue anodised edition and it looks super nice, especially when paired with black keycaps.

-TODO: another picture of the board -iCloud
+TODO: picture with scale -TODO!!

 ## Configuration

 As I mentioned at the start, configuration is a huge part of making a keyboard this small useable.
-There are no number keys or function keys, and things like space, shift, escape, and enter/return are somewhere on the thumb-keys.
+There are no number keys or function keys, and things like space, `Shift`, `Escape`, and enter/return are somewhere on the thumb-keys.
 This means you need to use _layers_.

-### Layers
+### Layers?

-Layers can seem like a foreign concept at first, but I've found they quickly become intuitive: on your current keyboard, you likely have at least 1, maybe 2, layers!
-When you need to type upper-case letters, you hold down the 'Shift' key, thereby changing _layers_ to one where the keys on the keyboard now output their upper-case versions.
-And if you have a laptop, chances are that the function keys work as either function keys or media keys (volume, brightness, etc.) depending on whether you hold down a 'Fn' key or not.
+Layers can seem like a foreign concept at first, but I've found they quickly become intuitive.
+On your current keyboard, you likely have at least 1, maybe 2,
+layers: when you need to type upper-case letters, you hold down the `Shift` key, thereby changing _layers_ to one where the keys on the keyboard now output their upper-case versions.
+And if you have a laptop, chances are that the function keys work as either function keys or media keys (volume, brightness, etc.) depending on whether you hold down a `Fn` key or not.
 This is also a separate layer, just one which doesn't affect most of the other keys on the keyboard.

 So chances are you already use layers on a daily basis when interacting with a